zsc/gpt-oss/README.md

 - `gpt-oss-120b` — for production, general purpose, high reasoning use cases that fit into a single H100 GPU (117B parameters with 5.1B active parameters)
 - `gpt-oss-20b` — for lower latency, and local or specialized use cases (21B parameters with 3.6B active parameters)

-Both models were trained on our [harmony response format][harmony] and should only be used with the harmony format as it will not work correctly otherwise.
+Both models were trained using our [harmony response format][harmony] and should only be used with this format; otherwise, they will not work correctly.

 ### Highlights

 - **Permissive Apache 2.0 license:** Build freely without copyleft restrictions or patent risk—ideal for experimentation, customization, and commercial deployment.
 - **Configurable reasoning effort:** Easily adjust the reasoning effort (low, medium, high) based on your specific use case and latency needs.
-- **Full chain-of-thought:** Gain complete access to the model's reasoning process, facilitating easier debugging and increased trust in outputs.
-It's not intended to be shown to end users.
+- **Full chain-of-thought:** Provides complete access to the model's reasoning process, facilitating easier debugging and greater trust in outputs.
+This information is not intended to be shown to end users.
 - **Fine-tunable:** Fully customize models to your specific use case through parameter fine-tuning.
 - **Agentic capabilities:** Use the models' native capabilities for function calling, [web browsing](#browser), [Python code execution](#python), and Structured Outputs.
-- **Native MXFP4 quantization:** The models are trained with native MXFP4 precision for the MoE layer, making `gpt-oss-120b` run on a single H100 GPU and the `gpt-oss-20b` model run within 16GB of memory.
+- **Native MXFP4 quantization:** The models are trained with native MXFP4 precision for the MoE layer, allowing `gpt-oss-120b` to run on a single H100 GPU and `gpt-oss-20b` to run within 16GB of memory..

 ### Inference examples